 - 9.1.
-In order to investigate a complaint / protest against a competitor or SFFNZ member the Board shall appoint a subcommittee of not less than three members. - 9.2 Members chosen to form the subcommittee should where possible currently serve or have previously served on the SFFNZ Board.
+A protest committee of not less than three members including the organiser shall be appointed before the start of a competition and the competitors advised of its members. - 9.2 Members chosen to form the subcommittee should where possible currently serve or have previously served on the SFFNZ Board.